cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 {{<Aside type="warning">}}

-The Remove action will remove a user’s seat, but it will not permanently revoke their ability to authenticate.
-To permanently disable a user’s ability to authenticate, you must modify the policies that allow them to reach a given application or enroll a device in WARP.
+The Remove action will remove a user's seat, but it will not permanently revoke their ability to authenticate.
+To permanently disable a user's ability to authenticate, you must modify the policies that allow them to reach a given application or enroll a device in WARP.

 {{</Aside>}}

 ### Revoking users

-The Revoke action will terminate active sessions and log out active devices, but will not remove the user’s consumption of an active seat.
+The Revoke action will terminate active sessions and log out active devices, but will not remove the user's consumption of an active seat.

 {{</faq-answer>}}
 {{</faq-item>}}